gilch/hissp/README.md

 PRs do not have to be *perfect* to be submitted, but must be perfect enough to pass peer review before they are merged in.
+Small, focused changes are more likely to be reviewed.

 Note section 5 of the LICENSE.
 You must have the legal rights to the patch to submit them under those terms: